DanHodgson12/Sumerata-Designs/README.md

 ## Tools Testing

 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-  - Google Chrome DevTools was used throughout the development process to test, exlpore and make changes to the HTML and CSS of the webpage.
+  - Google Chrome DevTools was used throughout the development process to test, explore and make changes to the HTML and CSS of the webpage.

 - Responsiveness
   - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness across a variety of devices and screen sizes.